Getting Senior Management Buy-In for Succession Planning

 - positions that experience high rates of turnover

 - individuals that possess knowledge that is needed but not widely known

-Consider the skills needed for success in these high-need roles.
-Do you have anyone that already has these skills?
+Consider the skills needed for success in these roles.
+Do you have anyone who already has these skills?
 If a skilled person is promoted, who will fill their role?
-Review SIGMA’s Succession Process Recommendations and identify any gaps in your current succession plan.
+Review SIGMA’s succession process recommendations and identify any gaps in your current succession plan.

 Request More Information